notwaldorf/tiny-care-terminal/README.md

 ## 🍅 Pomodoro Mode

-You can press 'p' to switch parrot box to pomodoro mode.
+You can press `p` to switch parrot box to pomodoro mode.

 Other commands while in pomodoro mode: